Vitamins for Kids: Do Healthy Kids Need Supplements?

 In the alphabet soup of vitamins and minerals, a few stand out as critical for growing kids.

-- Vitamin D promotes bone and tooth formation and helps the body absorb calcium.
-Good sources include milk and other fortified dairy products, egg yolks, and fish oil.
-The best source of vitamin D doesn't come from the diet -- it's sunlight.
+promotes bone and tooth formation and helps the body absorb calcium.
+Good sources include milk and fatty fish like salmon and mackerel.
+The best source of vitamin D is sunlight.

 Megavitamins -- large doses of vitamins -- aren't a good idea for children.
 The fat-soluble vitamins (vitamins A, D, E, and K) can be toxic if kids overdose on excessive amounts.
 Ditto with iron.
 Your kids can get too much of a good thing.